 Many plastic bonding UV curable adhesives work well.
 One substrate must transmit UV light.
 Flexible and medical grades of UV curable adhesives are also available.

-Rigid PVC = RPVC or uPVC can be bonded with Cyanoacrylates and UV Curables; however, for this type of PVC, 2 component epoxy adhesive or structural acrylic adhesives can also be used.
+Rigid PVC = RPVC or uPVC can be bonded with Cyanoacrylates and UV Curables.
+However, 2 component epoxy adhesive or structural acrylic adhesives also bond this type of PVC.